sarat9/awesome-ai-saas/README.md

 - [library.relume](https://library.relume.io/) - Design and build a website with prompt.
 Access the world’s largest library of Figma & Webflow components and build better websites in hours, not days.

 ## NLP and models
 - [Hugging Face](https://huggingface.co/) - An AI library for natural language processing.

 ## Image 3D Models
 - [Luma Labs](https://lumalabs.ai/) - Create and search for 3D models for use on websites.

-## Build Apps with AI
-- [Sitekick AI](https://www.sitekick.ai/) - Creates landing pages in minutes.
-- [Auto code](https://autocode.com/) - Turn ideas into software with AI.
-No more reading API documentation.
-Build JavaScript-powered bots, scripts and APIs with code generation and instant deployment.

 ## Ask Anything
 - [ChatGPT](https://chat.openai.com/chat) - An AI chatbot that can answer anything, do text generation, solve math problems, and code.
 It offers conversation capabilities.